Travecta Therapeutics Appoints Charles S. Ryan as President and Chief Executive Officer

-SINGAPORE, June 9, 2021 /PRNewswire/ -- Travecta Therapeutics, Pte Ltd. incorporated in Singapore on 7thApril 2017, a preclinical stage biopharmaceutical company pioneering a portfolio of product candidates engineered to cross the blood-brain-barrier, today announced the appointment of Charles S. Ryan, JD, PhD as President and Chief Executive Officer.
+SINGAPORE, June 9, 2021 /PRNewswire/ -- Travecta Therapeutics, Pte Ltd., a preclinical stage biopharmaceutical company pioneering a portfolio of product candidates engineered to cross the blood-brain-barrier, today announced the appointment of Charles S. Ryan, JD, PhD as President and Chief Executive Officer.
 Dr. Ryan recently served as Chief Executive Officer and Director of Neurotrope, Inc. In his new role, Dr. Charles Ryan will work closely with the scientific team to develop novel therapeutics to tackle some of the biggest challenges facing patients suffering from pain and debilitating brain disorders.
 The company's current development plan anticipates its lead compound candidate for pain will be first administered to humans during the first quarter of 2022.

 "Travecta is at a major inflection point in its evolution, leveraging recent scientific insights in our platform technology mVECTA™ to transport drugs across the blood brain barrier.
 With Dr. Ryan as CEO, we are extremely well positioned to execute on our multiple initiatives to navigate the many potential opportunities for our platform technology," said David L. Silver, Co-Founder of Travecta and Professor and Deputy Director in the Signature Research Program in Cardiovascular & Metabolic Diseases at the Duke-NUS Medical School.
 "We are excited to have Dr. Ryan join our team.
 His experience in drug development and commercialization of drugs, combined with his track record of successful strategic transactions, will help guide the development of a range of drugs that can be engineered through Travecta's novel technology," said Bruno de Pampelonne, Director of Travecta Therapeutics Pte Ltd.